 Every year in Wales half of those over 80 will have a fall in their home.
 Resulting injuries such as hip fractures have a hugely detrimental effect on individual well-being and require costly health interventions.
-Across Wales, falls have been estimated to directly cost the NHS ± 67 million per year73
+Across Wales, falls have been estimated to directly cost the NHS ± 67 million per year77

-- estimated that 10% of over 65s and a quarter of over 85s are classed as frail - frailty means an increased risk of sudden deterioration - frail older people more likely to experience longer stays in hospital - 1 in 3 over 65s estimated to suffer a fall each year, and half of over 85s - falls can lead to an increase in social isolation due to fear of repeat falls - only 1 in 3 who fall currently regain their former independence - predicted to be a 70% increase in hospital admissions due to falls by 2035 - predicted 17.5% increase in care home placements needed by 2020 due to falls - sensory loss increases the risk of falls, with 10% attributed to sight loss.
+- estimated that 10% of over 65s and a quarter of over 85s are classed as frail78 - frail older people more likely to experience longer stays in hospital - one in thre over 65s estimated to suffer a fall each year, and half of over 85s - falls can lead to an increase in social isolation due to fear of repeat falls - only one in three who fall currently regain their former independence - predicted to be a 70% increase in hospital admissions due to falls by 2035 - predicted 17.5% increase in care home placements needed by 2020 due to falls - sensory loss increases the risk of falls, with 10% attributed to sight loss.